threefoldtech/tfchain/substrate-node/doc/creating_validator.md

 You can begin syncing your node by running the following command:

-`./target/release/tfchain --chain chainspecs/main/chainSpec.json --pruning=archive --bootnodes /ip4/185.206.122.83/tcp/30333/p2p/12D3KooWLtsdtQHswnXkLRH7e8vZJHktsh7gfuL5PoADV51JJ6wY`
+`./target/release/tfchain --chain chainspecs/main/chainSpec.json --pruning=archive --bootnodes /ip4/185.206.122.83/tcp/30333/p2p/12D3KooWLtsdtQHswnXkLRH7e8vZJHktsh7gfuL5PoADV51JJ6wY --telemetry-url 'wss://shard1.telemetry.tfchain.grid.tf/submit 1'`

 if you do not want to start in validator mode right away.